Ford Mustang (fifth generation): 2010 Mustang

-The Mustang's interior was revised featuring revised thermoplastic olefin surfaces, available real aluminium trim, and improved fit and finish.
+The Mustang's interior was revised featuring revised thermoplastic olefin surfaces, available real aluminum trim, and improved fit and finish.
 Ford SYNC became available as a factory-installed option on all trim levels of the Mustang except the base model.

 This generation was the first to be sold in Japan in left-hand-drive form with exterior lighting modifications to comply with Japanese Government regulations.

 Japanese-market Mustang with deleted side marker lights, amber rather than red rear turn signal, and side turn signal repeater on front fender.

 The standard engine was a 4.0 L V6 mated to a 5-speed manual transmission or an optional 5-speed automatic transmission.
 The V6 powertrains were unchanged from those used in 2005–2009 Mustangs.
 Though the 2010 Mustang V6 retained a single exhaust outlet, the diameter of the tip had been increased one-half of an inch to three inches.
 The 2010 Mustang included new spring rates and dampers to improve ride quality and control and Ford's AdvanceTrac traction and stability control system standard.
 Newly standard on the base Mustang were 17-inch painted aluminum wheels while 18-inch wheels continue to be optional (except for V8 models, where 18-inch wheels were mounted by default).
 Other new available features and options for the 2010 Mustang included Ford SYNC, dual-zone automatic climate control, an updated navigation system with Sirius Travel Link, a capless fuel filler, a reverse camera system to aid in backing up, and an updated version of the V6 Pony Package.